Mpox worldwide overview

 The epidemiological situation regarding mpox due to MPXV clade Ib remains similar to previous weeks.
 The sporadic cases of mpox clade I that have been reported outside Africa, including secondary transmission, are not unexpected.

-The risk for EU/EEA citizens travelling to or living in the affected areas is considered to be moderate if they have close contact with affected persons, or low if they do not have contact with affected individuals.
+The risk for EU/EEA citizens travelling to or living in the affected areas is considered to be moderate if they have close contact with affected individuals, or if they do not have contact with affected individuals.
 The overall risk to the general population in the EU/EEA is currently assessed as low.
 However, more imported mpox cases due to MPXV clade I are likely to be reported by the EU/EEA and other countries.

 EU/EEA countries may consider raising awareness in travellers to/from areas with ongoing MPXV transmission and among primary and other healthcare providers who may be consulted by such patients.
 If mpox is detected, contact tracing, partner notification and post-exposure preventive vaccination of eligible contacts are the main public health response measures.